whistlebee/harmat/README.md

 ## Installation

+Wheel distributions can be found in the 'Releases' section.
+I plan on submitting to PyPI when the project matures.

+To build from source:

 You will need to install Cython and Boost C++ libraries before continuing.
 Compilation requires a C++14 compatible compiler.
-For Boost you can download it at: http://www.boost.org/users/download/ for Windows.
-On Linux/macOS you can install it through your package manager.
+For Boost you can download it at: http://www.boost.org/users/download/ for Windows, on Linux/macOS you can install it through your package manager.

+On Windows, you may also need to use the Visual C++ Build tools.

+Simply run:

 `python setup.py install`